kishikawakatsumi/JavaScriptBridge/README.md

 Write iOS apps in Javascript!
 JavaScriptBridge provides the way to write iOS apps with JavaScript.
 JavaScriptBridge bridges Cocoa touch to JavaScriptCore (JavaScriptCore.framework is introduced in iOS 7).

+You get the power of dynamics of scripting language for your apps.

 ## Usage

 ```objc